lifecoderua/mpiglet/README.md

 # Browser Support
 MPiglet supports latest Chrome, IE 11 and Edge browsers.
 Anything with an idea of modern JS should work just fine unless it does not.

+## OhMyIE11
+- arrow functions
+- classes
+- promises
+- default params
+- spread / destructuring

+And other fun is not for those who want to stay away from polyfills.